wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 This shortcode will create a simple post form which has only 2 fields: post title and post content.

-### Advanced form

-If you want to add more fields to the post form (which are custom fields), then you need to [create a field group](/custom-fields/#how-to-create-custom-fields) first.
-That field group should contains all the custom fields you want to add to the post.

-Then change the shortcode to:
+If you want to add custom fields to the form, then change the shortcode to:

 ```php
 [mb_frontend_form id="field-group-id" post_fields="title,content"]
 ```

-If you want to embed the form using code, please use the following code:
+where `field-group-id` is the ID of the field group that you [already created](/custom-fields/#how-to-create-custom-fields).

+You can also output the shortcode with PHP if you want to display the form in your theme or plugin:

 ```php
 $form = '[mb_frontend_form id="field-group-id" post_fields="title,content"]';